Mamadou-Keita/VSMML/README.md

   To evaluate the performance of our model, please refer to the file `Test_ON_PEID.ipynb` or `Test_ON_IVC.ipynb`

 # Pretrained models
-We have trained our models on 80% of our datasets and you can find them in `./models`
+We have trained our models on 80% of datasets and you can find them in `./models`

 # Citation
 ```